pangin/palworld-server-save-auto-recovery/README.md

 1. Clone this project or just download recovery.sh file to anywhere you want

-2. Give execute permission to recovery.sh file
+2. Grant execute permission to recovery.sh file

 3. <a href="https://jqlang.github.io/jq/download/">install jq</a>